 TOP THINGS TO DO IN CONNECTICUT

-Connecticut is originally a Dutch colony and it is a small state which has huge impacts on the politics, culture, history, and art of the United State.
-The state features picturesque scenery from the Bear Mountain to Long Island Sound and it is also close to the East Coast urban centers.
-The state is a perfect weekend destination for couples, families, and tourist looking for solitude.
-Some of the best things to do in Connecticut are listed below.
+Connecticut was originally a Dutch colony.
+It is a small state which has had a huge impact on politics, culture, history and art of the United States.
+Connecticut features picturesque scenery, from Bear Mountain to the shores of Long Island Sound, and it is close to many East Coast urban centers.
+The state is a perfect weekend destination, and some of the best things to do in Connecticut are listed below.